percona/postgresql-docs/docs/solutions/ha-setup-apt.md

 3. Check that the systemd unit file `patroni.service` is created in `/etc/systemd/system`.
 If it is created, skip this step.

-   If it's **not** created, create it manually and specify the following contents within:
+   If it's **not created**, create it manually and specify the following contents within:

     ```ini title="/etc/systemd/system/patroni.service"
     [Unit]